About IBS

 Physiology

 The department of physiology is a diverse community of basic science researchers.
 Our areas of research include cardiovascular, neuroscience, metabolic disease and aging.
 Within those areas of research are 37 primary faculty members, 8 joint faculty members, 16 trainees, and numerous laboratory staff.
-With over $6.2M in extramural support in FY16, our award-winning investigators are making major advances in biomedical research.
+Our award-winning investigators are making major advances in biomedical research.
 Our training programs are preparing scientists for successful careers in academia, industry, and government.
 Our education faculty touches the lives of over 2,000 undergraduate, professional and graduate students each academic year.

 Learn More >>